kareagardh/shooting-tracker/README.md

 # Mitt i

-Android and IOS app to keep track of points, shooting venue, score and phot of the target.
+Android and IOS app to keep track of points, shooting venue, score and photo of the target.

 Easy to backup/restore all data, and super easy to use.